ConsolidatedSky/NEFARAM/README.md

 # Important NSFW mods you should know about

-## Disclamers :
+## Disclamer

 NO creature support

 Non-consent(Rape) is limited-ish and you usually have a way avoid it and have trade-offs, but due to the sheer number of loverslab mods there might be some scenarios that slipped through.
 The main way is if you're defeated in combat or if you choose some specific start options, so if you wanna avoid it just dont die (and be rich).
 There is however slavery both of you and others but you will see it coming (more or less).
-There is however some coercion going on, which is still rape IRL but different mechanics ingame.
+There is however some coercion going on, which is considered rape IRL but different mechanics ingame.

-## The mods :
+## The mods
 based on Sexlab Framework

 OSL Aroused : your character can get horny.
 Lots of stuff tied to this so as an advice its best to try to keep it down if you dont want to have unwanted consequences...